SwiftGen/SwiftGen/README.md

 The text file is expected to have one line per color to register, each line being composed by the Name to give to the color, followed by ":", followed by the Hex representation of the color (like `rrggbb` or `rrggbbaa`, optionally prefixed by `#` or `0x`).
 Whitespaces are ignored.

 SwiftGen can also read [`*.clr` files](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/DrawColor/Concepts/AboutColorLists.html#//apple_ref/doc/uid/20000757-BAJHJEDI).
-For example you can use this comand to generate colors from one of your system color lists:
+For example you can use this command to generate colors from one of your system color lists:

 ```
 swiftgen colors ~/Library/Colors/MyColors.clr